Now Is Not the Time

 We Must Hold Fast

-We too are under increasing hardship and pressure.
+We, too, are under increasing hardship and pressure.
 Christianity is under assault in America by our own government, the moral failures of influential Christian leaders have increased the accusations of religious hypocrisy, and the devastating impact of COVID has challenged some to question the goodness of God.

-But we are called to hold fast our confession of faith in Jesus as God’s Son and Savior of the world, because God is faithful to each and every one of His promises.
+But we are called to hold fast our confession of faith in Jesus as God’s Son and Savior of the world, because God is faithful to every one of His promises.
 Holding fast is not about how faithful or strong we are, but how faithful and strong God is.

 Our Bible is replete with instance after instance of God fulfilling every promise He made, from the death and resurrection of the Seed of Eve in Genesis 3:15 forward.
 But we don’t have to look to Noah, Moses, or David to find anecdotes of God’s faithfulness.
-We can tell our own stories of how He has proven Himself to be trustworthy.
+We can share our own stories of how He has proven Himself trustworthy.
 And it is the Scriptures and our stories that remind us that—irrespective of what we see, hear, or experience—our faith will be rewarded if we hold fast (see Hebrews 11).

 We Must Consider How

 The final exhortation the author gave speaks to the necessity and importance of maintaining a self-supporting community.
-As they were being socially ostracized and marginalized by their friends, families, and neighbors, they were encouraged to think creatively about (consider) how they could support each other.
+As they were being socially ostracized and marginalized by their friends, families, and neighbors, they were encouraged to think creatively about how they could support each other.

 Now is not the time to abandon our faith or each other.
 The Lord is on His way back, and as we see the day of His glorious return drawing near, we—the remnant—would be wise to heed the exhortation of the writer of Hebrews to draw near, hold fast, and consider how we can endure until He comes.

-Rev. Isaac Hayes is the president of Healing of the Soul Ministries.
-He is also an Assistant Pastor at the Apostolic Church of God in Chicago, IL, and a doctoral student at Trinity Evangelical Divinity School in Deerfield, IL.
-Follow Rev. Hayes on Facebook, Twitter, and Instagram at @RevIsaacHayes.
+Dr. Isaac Hayes is an Assistant Pastor at the Apostolic Church of God in Chicago, Illinois, and author of “Men After God’s Heart: 10 Principles of Brotherly Love.”
+He also has a Doctor of Ministry degree from Trinity Evangelical Divinity School.
+Follow Dr. Hayes on Facebook, Twitter, Instagram, and YouTube at @RevIsaacHayes.

 Comments